 Never hand anything sharp to your partner.
 This “cuts off” love.
 Similarly, never poke or stir your partner’s fireplace, salt their food, sit on a table next to them, put shoes on their table, or give them shoes as a present.
 These actions stir up troubles and quarrels.

-Should you have an argument, finding a four-holed button shortly thereafter indicates better times are just around the corner.
+Should you argue, finding a four-holed button shortly after that indicates better times are just around the corner.
 Keep this button with you as an amulet to protect from further negativity.

 Signs of Love and Divination

-Do you have memories of plucking daisy petals while saying “loves me, loves me not”” It seems to take forever to get around that blossom and find out if a relationship would work.
-The daisy remains a symbol of love and plays a role in many kinds of love magic.
-Our ancestors also provided us with other signs to help us discern if the answer is, indeed, “loves me.”
-Like the daisy, many of these signs or symbols can become effective components in love magic.
+Do you have memories of plucking daisy petals while saying, “Loves me, loves me not.”
+It seems to take forever to get around the blossom and find out if a relationship would work.
+Daisies remain a symbol of love and play a role in many kinds of Love Magic.
+Our ancestors also provided us with other signs to help us discern if the answer is, indeed, “Loves me.”
+Like the daisy, many of the signs or symbols become effective components in Love Magic.

 While you and your lover walk together, carefully observe nature.
-If a willow leaf falls near your path, Chinese superstition says that the relationship is true and blessed by the gods.
+If a willow leaf falls near your path, Chinese superstitions suggest the relationship is true and blessed by the Gods.
 Wax and keep the leaf to preserve your love.
 If you spy three magpies flying together, you will soon marry.
 Other sure signs of a forthcoming engagement include: